 Some of these changes and new habits are positive, others are not.
-Alcohol.org conducted a survey on employees who are working from home and found that 1 in 3 respondents were more likely to drink during the lockdown during working hours.
-Working from home, outside of a normal routine, has lead to people feeling more isolated from others.
+Alcohol.org conducted a survey on employees who are working from home and found that 1 in 3 respondents was more likely to drink during the lockdown during working hours.
+Working from home, outside of a normal routine, has people feeling more isolated from others.
 It’s more tempting to drink alone at home to deal with feelings that occur from feeling isolated.

 Why Is Keeping Alcohol in the Home Bad?